lulzzz/Predictive-Market-Stress-Testing/README.md

-# Stress Test Generation
+# Predictive Market Stress Testing

-In this developer journey, we will use three Bluemix finance services to create a web application which performs stress test generation on an investment portfolio.
+In this developer journey, we will use three Bluemix finance services to create a web application which performs stress test on an investment portfolio.
 The Investment Portfolio service is used to load the portfolio into the interface.
 The Predictive Market Scenario service will generate a scenario csv using the risk factor and shock magnitude provided by the user.
 The Simulated Instrument Analytics service uses scenario csv with each holding in the portfolio to create a table displaying the current and stressed value of the investment holding.

 When the reader has completed this journey, they will understand how to: